-With the exception of the one-time repair service provided by Boise Hunter Homes, care of drywall is your maintenance responsibility.
+Drywall is your maintenance responsibility.
 Most drywall repairs can be easily made.
 This work is best done when you redecorate the room.

 Repair hairline cracks with a coat of paint.
 You can repair slightly larger cracks with spackle or caulk.
 To correct a nail pop, reset the nail with a hammer and punch.
 Cover it with spackle, which is available at paint and hardware stores.
 Apply two or three thin coats.
 When dry, sand the surface with fine-grain sandpaper, and then paint.
 You can fill indentations caused by sharp objects in the same manner.